liuchongming1999/ImageNet-1K-training-and-validation/README.md

 ### Step 2: Start training

-Now that you've set up our dataset, let's move on to the exciting part: training our model!
-We'll be using PyTorch's `DistributedDataParallel` (DDP) which allows for efficient distributed training on a single node with one or more GPUs.
+Now that you've set up the dataset, let's move on to the exciting part: training models!
+You'll be using PyTorch's `DistributedDataParallel` (DDP) which allows for efficient distributed training on a single node with one or more GPUs.

 Here's a simple command to kick off the training process:
 ```bash